ticoaisha/design_and_compare_architectural_styles/readme.md

 High-level architecture diagram is represented by the following **layers:**
 * **UI layer (front-end)** interfaces with the API Gateway to interact with various services.
-* **API Gateway** acts as a single entry point for client requests, routing them to appropriate microservices and handling cross-cutting concerns (authentication, logging, etc.).
+* **API Gateway** acts as a single entry point for client requests, routing them to the appropriate microservices and handling cross-cutting concerns (authentication, logging, etc.).
 * **Microservices:** each service manages a distinct set of business functions and has its own database to maintain data independence and optimized queries.

 One of the goals to introduce microservices architecture for the e-commerce application is to overcome scalability and flexibility issues identified above for the monolithic architecture.
 So the **advantages of the microservices architecture** are the following:
 * **Improved scalability** - each microservice can be scaled independently based on its resource demands.
 For example, the product service can scale to accommodate high search traffic without affecting other services.
 Load balancers can be used for individual services to handle spikes in traffic.
 * **Enhanced flexibility** - microservices can be developed, deployed, and maintained independently, enabling faster iteration cycles.
-It means that different technologies can be used for different microservices based on specific requirements (e.g., faster databases for product catalogs).
+It means that different technologies can be used for different microservices based on the specific requirements (e.g., faster databases for product catalogs).
 Also it might be easier to introduce new features or microservices without impacting the entire system.

 At the same time microservices architecture has its own **disadvantages:**
 * **Deployment complexity** - managing deployments for multiple microservices can be challenging, especially with dependencies between services.
 That is why solutions, like containerization (Docker) and orchestration tools (Kubernetes) are often necessary for smooth deployments.